AdaloHQ/docs/website/docs/getting-started.md

 title: Getting Started
 ---

-This page is an overview of the Adalo developers documentation and related resources.
+Overview of the Adalo developers documentation and related resources.

+## Library Standards

+Each Adalo Library should strive to solve one particular use case, and solve it well.
+Don’t be a jack of all trades.
+Be the master of one.
+[Read More](library-standards.md)

 ## Create a New Adalo Library

+`create-adalo-component` is a powerful and quick bootstrapping tool for creating new Adalo Libraries and is the recommended way to start building a new library for Adalo.
+[Read More](create-new-adalo-library.md)

 ## Something Missing?